jup-ag/space-station/guides/4-perpetual-exchange/1-overview.md

 1. **Trade Tab -** This is where all the trading action happens.
 You can trade long or short on the three main blue-chip markets we offer: SOL, ETH, and WBTC, with leverage of up to 100x.

 2. **Earn Tab -** This is where passive users can participate.
-Users can join the liquidity pool and earn passive fees generated from trading activities.
+Users can join the liquidity pool and earn passive fees generated from trading activities (For information on the earn tab and the liquidity used by perpertuals, head over to [JLP](../jlp-pool/jlp)).

 3. **Different Perp Markets -** Currently, we only support the three main blue-chip markets: SOL, ETH, and BTC.